Partly cloudy weather forecast for Karachi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Meteorological department on Saturday forecast partly cloudy weather for the metropolis for the next 24 hours.
+KARACHI: The Meteorological Department on Wednesday forecast partly cloudy weather for Karachi for the next 24 hours.

-The maximum temperature in the city is expected to remain in the range of 34 to 36 degree centigrade with 65 to 75 per cent humidity.
+The maximum temperature in the city is expected to remain in the range of 34 to 35 degrees centigrade with 60 to 70 percent humidity.

-However, partly cloudy/cloudy conditions with chances of rain/thunderstorm at isolated places in Tharparkar district in the next 24 hours.

-KARACHI: The Meteorological department on Saturday forecast partly cloudy weather for the metropolis for the next 24 hours.
+KARACHI: The Meteorological Department on Wednesday forecast partly cloudy weather for Karachi for the next 24 hours.

-The maximum temperature in the city is expected to remain in the range of 34 to 36 degree centigrade with 65 to 75 per cent humidity.
+The maximum temperature in the city is expected to remain in the range of 34 to 35 degrees centigrade with 60 to 70 percent humidity.